 Cold Weather Rule

-- To qualify, consumers must make an initial payment consisting of ¼ of the sum of the arrearage and ¼ of the most recent billing for which service has been provided and is due immediately, plus any associated collection fees.
+- To qualify, members must make an initial payment consisting of ¼ of the sum of the arrearage and ¼ of the most recent billing for which service has been provided and is due immediately, plus any associated collection fees.

-- Consumers will be required to pay remaining balance in equal payments over the next five (5) months, in addition to their current monthly bill.
+- Members will be required to pay remaining balance in equal payments over the next five (5) months, in addition to their current monthly bill.
 Payments must be received in our office on or before the delinquent date to remain eligible.

 The Nemaha-Marshall Electric Cooperative Association, Inc. will: